Optionals

 exists.
 What do we do in such a case?

-The usual approach, at least in OO programming, is to either return null
+The usual approach, at least in OO programming, is to either return null, or throwing an

 Exception.
 But i don’t think that Exceptions are better compared to null.